sir-omoreno/perfume_designer_app/README.md

 ## Data Processing and Cleanup
 ### Selecting Data Source
 Our process for finding data sources was...
+**Note**: We had to scrape the data by year because we could only pull 1,000 records at a time.
+On the main search page when you click "see more results" the page maxed out at 1,000 perfumes.
+So, by filtering by year we were able to collect 1,000 records for each year.
+If a year had more than 1,000 perfumes produced that year then those extra perfumes are not reflected in our database.

 The Fragrantica website gave information on perfumes/cologne available for sale, including the following information:
 - Fragrance name and designer